bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/assumeutxo.md

 Obviously, if you run a pruned node, that means that you only keep around a certain number of the most recent blocks.
 Obviously, if we don't want to use disk space, then everybody should run a pruning node, and at that point, nobody's serving blocks.

-I guess this is a little bit different in the sense that, yeah, if everybody's starting in `assumeutxo` mode, and not back validating the chain, which is a sort of mandatory part of the current proposal...
+I guess this is a little bit different in the sense that, yeah, if everybody's starting in `AssumeUTXO` mode, and not back validating the chain, which is a sort of mandatory part of the current proposal...
-Yeah, it's worth pointing out that if you are using `assumeutxo` in its current incarnation, you're doing a background validation from scratch.
+Yeah, it's worth pointing out that if you are using `AssumeUTXO` in its current incarnation, you're doing a background validation from scratch.
-So I think that kind of alleviates that concern, but there are people who argue that if you're willing to buy into the `assumeutxo` security model before you have done the back validation, then why even do the back validation?
+So I think that kind of alleviates that concern, but there are people who argue that if you're willing to buy into the `AssumeUTXO` security model before you have done the back validation, then why even do the back validation?
 There are a lot of people who have thought a lot about this and still sort of hold that opinion, but I think the nice thing is that if we all agree that that's the case, then it's a pretty simple matter to make the background validation optional or disabled at some point, but for now, we can be conservative and still do that.

 ## Championing a big change in Bitcoin Core